 Tell me you’ve changed, tell me you love me, tell me my car needs new axles, and chances are I will believe you.
-That is my weakness, I could probably fix it if I wanted, but life doesn’t feel worth living any other way.
+That is my weakness, I could probably change it if I wanted, but life doesn’t feel worth living any other way.

 I get burned, disillusioned, and eaten for breakfast more than is possibly optimal for self-esteem, still I’d like to believe my gullibility should meanwhile afford me a front row seat to even the most dubious rebirths and reinventions, even when I have nothing to gain from them personally, and especially when I have nothing to lose.